Tucked into the southern terminus of the Green Mountains of Vermont, Wilmington is a tiny village of just over 2,000 people.

 There are also some incredibly luxurious inns if that’s your thing, plus a handful of comfortable bed and breakfasts.
 These are our favorite places to stay in Wilmington, Vermont.

 The Viking Motel – It’s not for everyone, but for families looking for affordable lodging, the Viking Motel has everything you need.
 It’s clean and cute, if a bit outdated, and the owners will happily chat and give you tips about where to go and what to do.
-It’s unique and within walking distance to everything — our favorite kind of place.
+It’s unique and within walking distance of everything — our favorite kind of place.

 The Nutmeg – Another sweet find, the Nutmeg is an incredibly charming bed and breakfast in Wilmington.
 You’ll find a beautiful garden for sitting in, antique furnishings, and friendly hosts.
 This B&B sits on the outskirts of town, perfect if you don’t want to be in the thick of it.
 Breakfast is served each morning, and you can also get a delicious evening meal on Friday and Saturday nights.